 OLAs are binding Resource Centres and Resource infrastructure Providers that are either EGI participants (i.e. are members of the EGI Council) or integrated Resource infrastructure Providers – these make use of EGI operational services without being part of the EGI governance structure [ARC].
 In the latter case, OLAs are negotiated in the framework of a Resource Infrastructure Provider MoU [MOU].
 Two MoUs have been approved since the beginning of EGI-InSPIRE: one with Iniciativa de Grid de America Latina [IGALC] and a second one with the South African Grid Initiative [SAG].

-Service Target Levels (Availability and Reliability – see section 3.5) are monitored and reports are generated on a monthly basis.
+Service Level Targets (Availability and Reliability – see section 3.5) are monitored and reports are generated on a monthly basis.
 These are accessible at [PERF].
 Underperforming Resource Centres are those who delivered less that 70% monthly Availability.
 These are contacted to conduct a post-mortem analysis of the problems experienced.
 In case of prolonged low Availability (three consecutive calendar months), underperforming Resource Centres are suspended.
 This procedure for internal quality verification is documented at [PERF].

 A procedure is also available to collect feedback from the Resource Centres in case of wrong measurements that affected Availability and Reliability reports [PROC10].
 In case of errors, Availability and Reliability reports are recomputed and distributed to the stakeholders.